Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

 ### API Rest Samples

-The Samples contains a [`VideoIndexerClient`] which is a REST wrapper to perform the http calls.
+The Samples contains a [`VideoIndexerClient`][VideoIndexerClient] which is a REST wrapper to perform the http calls.
 It uses an Azure ARM Token and then uses that token to retreive the Video Indexer Account Token which is valid for 1 hour to perform Video Indexer API Calls.
 The caller is responsible to refresh that token after it times out.
 To Upload Video The Client uses the Upload Video URL, with the following url Parameters: